smallpath/memory/docs/en/TUTORIAL.md

 #### The folder name of collect feature
 This is the name of the main folder in `Project Window`
-Memory will collect the Comp layers created by script to the main folder
+memory will collect the Comp layers created by script to the main folder

 #### The group name that can enable 'Only property'
 If the name of group is included here, then `Right Click->Only property` will be checked when change groups